EOSIO/eos/docs/02_cleos/03_command-reference/set/set-action-permission.md

 * [OPTIONS] = See Options in Command Usage section below.
 * account = The account to set/delete a permission authority for.
 * code = The account that owns the code for the action.
-* type =  The name of the action, note permssions must be set per action.
+* type =  The name of the action, note permissions must be set per action.
-* requirement = To remove a permission use NULL, To set or update the permission use the permission name required for executing the given action.
+* requirement = To remove a permission use NULL, To set or update the permission use the name of the permission name required for executing the given action.

 **Note**: The arguments and options enclosed in square brackets are optional.

 ## Description
-Set parmaters dealing with account permissions
+Set parameters dealing with account permissions

 ## Command Usage
 The following information shows the different positionals and options you can use with the `cleos set action permission` command:

 ### Positionals:
-- `account` _TEXT_ REQUIRED The account to set/delete a permission authority for
+- `account` _TEXT_ REQUIRED The account to set/delete a permission authority
 - `code` _TEXT_ REQUIRED The account that owns the code for the action
 - `type` _TEXT_ REQUIRED The type of the action
 - `requirement` _TEXT_ REQUIRED [delete] NULL, [set/update] The permission name require for executing the given action